 about the cattery

-Pettipas Cattery is a small in-home cattery run by my mother & I. Our cattery is registered with CFA (Cat Fanciers' Association) but some of our cats are cross registered with TICA and CFCA.
-We are located along the Massachusetts coastline, in the sleepy beach town of Winthrop, only about 5 minutes outside of Boston.
+Pettipas Cattery is a small in-home cattery run by my husband & I, and my mother plays a rather large support role in our operations, too.
+Our cattery is registered with CFA (Cat Fanciers' Association) and TICA (The International Cat Association) but some of our cats are cross registered with other associations as well.
+We are located along the Massachusetts coastline, in the quaint Eagle Hill Historic District of Boston.
 My mother, Patrice Duval-Dorsi, started breeding Devon Rex cats in 2000, but we have worked with animals for as long as anyone can remember!

 Our Devon's live in our home as cherished family members, and are bred for health, temperament, and type.
 The kittens are loved and handled from a very young age.
 Our whole family is involved in the daily dose of love each cat and kitten receive.
 We never seem to tire of being awoken at 3 a.m. by a proud kitten who has managed to climb into our beds and attack our toes.
 Luckily, by the time our kittens go to their new homes at 16 weeks old, they are not as interested in 3 a.m. playtime and generally will allow most new parents to sleep peacefully through the night.